Princess Isabelle of Salm-Salm: World War I and wedding

-After the death of her father in the First World War on the Eastern Front, the family moved to their ancestral home in Anholt Castle in Isselburg.
+After the death of her father in the First World War on the Eastern front, the family moved to their ancestral home of Anholt Castle in Isselburg.
 Isabelle spent her youth there and met Count Felix von Loë of Wissen Castle and fell in love with him.
 The wedding of the 22-year-old princess with the 29-year-old Count von Loë took place on September 2, 1925 in Anholt.
-Through her marriage to Felix von Loë, Isabell became Countess of Loë in 1925 and moved into Wissen Castle.
+Through her marriage to von Loë, Isabell became Countess of Loë in 1925 and moved into Wissen Castle.
 The couple had seven children.

 World War II and aftermath

 After the wedding, she devoted herself to the preservation and reconstruction of Wissen Castle and the Wissen businesses.
-But in 1939 Felix von Loë was called up into the Wehrmacht and had to go to the front.
+In 1939 Felix von Loë was called up into the Wehrmacht and had to go to the front.
 Isabelle looked after the property and took over the management of the Wissen businesses.
 She only saw her husband during the short front leave.
 In 1944 he died at the front in Latvia.
-In the same year, her eldest son Fritz was drafted into military service and lost an eye to a grenade splinter.
+The same year, her eldest son Fritz was drafted into military service and lost an eye to a grenade splinter.

 Committed to her faith and Christian virtues, she took part in the resistance against National Socialism.
 She used her contacts with the noble families and members of the Catholic Action to save numerous people from the concentration camp and to rescue innocent prisoners from the penitentiaries, including a priest from Leipzig, whom she smuggled past the Gestapo into the Netherlands.
 The actions were not without danger.
 Many of the Catholic bishops were too willing to compromise with the National Socialist state.
-Even Cardinal von Galen rejected their support for the persecuted and the inconvenient as being inappropriate.
+Cardinal von Galen rejected their support for the persecuted and the inconvenient as being inappropriate.
 In Emilie von Loë from Budberg (Rheinberg), a close relative, Isabelle found a trustworthy comrade-in-arms.

-When the area on the left bank of the Lower Rhine was to be evacuated in the last months of the war, Isabelle von Loë refused the order of the SS and founded the Wissen Emergency Community together with her colleagues and neighbors.
+When the area on the left bank of the Lower Rhine was to be evacuated in the last months of the war, Isabelle refused the order of the SS and founded the Wissen Emergency Community together with her colleagues and neighbors.
 A medical station was set up at Wissen Castle, where numerous wounded soldiers were treated, including the VDK founder Siegfried Emmo Eulen.
 When the German Wehrmacht retreated, the Niers bridge at the castle was blown up, which affected the electricity and drinking water supplies on the estate.
 The Emergency Community held out and survived the bombing raids on Weeze, Goch and Kleve with numerous refugees in the cellars of the outer bailey.
-In gratitude for having survived the dark times, the community made a pilgrimage to the Gnadenkapelle in Kevelaer.
+In gratitude for having survived, the community made a pilgrimage to the Gnadenkapelle in Kevelaer.
 A memorial cross was erected at the entrance to the castle.